Stair Nosing Buyer’s Guide 2024 (with pricing table)

 Wood stair nosings are for indoor or outdoor residential areas with light traffic.
 Ensure that you order the nosings prefinished, so that you don’t have to wait a few days for the finish to seal.

-Large variety of colours to fit your budget
+• Large variety of colors to fit your budget

 Rubber

-Rubber stair nosings are for indoor commercial / residential areas with medium traffic where non-slip protection is important.
+Rubber stair nosings are for indoor commercial or residential areas with medium traffic where non-slip protection is important.

-Ideal for hard surface such as tile, wood, or stone
+• Ideal for hard surfaces like tile, wood, or stone

-Not recommended for workplaces with strong acids, ozone, oils, esters, fats and most hydrocarbons
+• Not recommended for workplaces with strong chemicals

 Vinyl

-Vinyl (type of plastic) stair nosings are for indoor commercial / residential areas with light traffic at a very affordable price point.
+Vinyl stair nosings are for indoor commercial or residential areas with light traffic at a very affordable price point.

 Aluminum